snowlxt/Spotify-Music-Data-Analytics/README.md

 ## Data Collecting & Feature Engioneering
 ### Data Source - Spotify API
 Spotify Web API offers several sources for developers and analysts to use the data from Spotify music platform from different endpoints.
+In this project, I aimed at figuring out the contribution of each of the features to popularity.
+Fortunately, Spotify published both the popularity and the features of each song.
+We were able to acquire information of the albums by searching the endpoints .
+However, we encountered an obstacle: Spotify only returned 50 results per search, but I have far more than 50 instances as our sample.
+We figured out one way to resolve this in order to obtain a list for indexing.